‘Open Marriage’: Lifetime’s Naughty Couple Movie Explores Dark Side Of Swingers Clubs, Starring Tilky Jones, Jason Tobias

 Ron and Becca are a young married couple whose intimate relationship is on the skids.
 They haven’t had sex in a while, and they are both feeling as though they need to spend some quality time together.
 Their problem seems to be solved when they reunite with a couple of old friends who swear that they have improved their marriage by swapping partners.

-For Mindy and Max, an open marriage is key to keeping things hot between a couple.
+For Mindy and Max, an open marriage is the key to keeping things hot between a couple.
 To Ron and Becca, the indecent proposal sounds dangerous but intriguing all at the same time, prompting them to accept an invitation to an underground swingers club in town, where everyone gives into their deepest darkest pleasures.

 When they arrive, Mindy and Max and Ron and Becca are swiftly escorted back to a private room, where they swap partners for the night.

-At day break, the extracurricular adventures from the night before, leaves Ron with a feeling of disturbance.
+At day break, the extracurricular adventures from the night before leaves Ron with a feeling of disturbance.
 He is in disbelief that their friends are into such an alternative lifestyle and is even more shocked that he engaged in the same risqué behavior.

 Despite Ron’s feelings, the sexual interludes don’t end there.
 They are still hooking up with couples from the club, and Becca is shocked to find out that Ron has returned to the club without her.
 But Becca has a secret of her own.
 It turns out that she is pregnant.

 Now, it seems all hell is breaking loose in their relationship since they have started trading places.
-First a strange bouquet of flowers shows up on Ron and Becca’s doorstep.
+First, a strange bouquet of flowers shows up on Ron and Becca’s doorstep.
 Then, a baby carriage with a fake doll inside is also found.
 But who else knows that Becca is pregnant besides Ron?

 On the 14th 15th & 16th #OpenMarriage will be airing on @lifetimetv!
 Check your listings for times!
 It's airing on #lmn on the 29th as well! pic.twitter.com/KpmlKXsRQu